dut-media-lab/BOML/index.md

        - Args:
           - _input: orginal input for neural network construction;
           - dataset: which dataset to use for training and testing.
 It should be initialized before being passed into the function
-          - meta_model: model chosen for neural network construction, `v1` for C4L with fully connected layer,`v2` for Residual blocks with fully connected layer.
+          - meta_model: model chosen for neural network construction, `V1` for C4L with fully connected layer,`V2` for Residual blocks with fully connected layer.
           - name: name for Meta model modules used for BOMLNet initialization
           - use_T: whether to use T layer for C4L neural networks
+          - use_Warp: whether to use Warp layer for C4L neural networks
+          - model_args: optional arguments to set specific parameters of neural networks.

-    2. BOMLOptimizer.Base_model:
+    2. BOMLOptimizer.base_learner:
        - Aliases:
-          - boml.core.BOMLOptimizer.Base_model()
+          - boml.boml_optimizer.BOMLOptimizer.base_learner()
         ```
-        boml.core.BOMLOptimizer.Base_model(
+        boml.boml_optimizer.BOMLOptimizer.base_learner(
             _input,
             meta_learner, name='Task_Net',
             weights_initializer=tf.zeros_initializer
         )
         ```
-       This method has to be called for every experiment and takes responsibility for defining task-specific modules and inner optimizers.
+       This method has to be called for every experiment and takes responsibility for defining task-specific modules and inner optimizer.
        - Args:
           - _input: orginal input for neural network construction of task-specific module;
-          - meta_learner: returned value of Meta_model function, which is a instance of BOMLNet or its child classes
+          - meta_learner: returned value of meta_learner function, which is a instance of BOMLNet or its child classes
           - name: name for Base model modules used for BOMLNet initialization
-          - weights_initializer: initializer function for task_specific network, called by 'BilevelOptim' method
+          - weights_initializer: initializer function for task_specific network, called by 'MetaRepr' method
        - Returns: task-specific model part

     3. BOMLOptimizer.ll_problem:
        - Aliases:
-             - boml.core.BOMLOptimizer.ll_problem()
+             - boml.boml_optimizer.BOMLOptimizer.ll_problem()
         ```
-        boml.core.BOMLOptimizer.ll_problem(
+        boml.boml_optimizer.BOMLOptimizer.ll_problem(
               inner_objective,
               learning_rate,
               T,